 How it’s using deep learning: Boxx builds high-performance workstation development platforms for a variety of deep learning frameworks, including Tensorflow and PyTorch.
 Its mission, according to vice president of marketing Bill Leasure, is to “accelerate workflows, expedite decision-making processes and facilitate customer success.”

 Industry impact: Boxx recently showcased its new APEXX Neutrino W deep learning development workstation at Supercomputing 2018 in Dallas, Texas.

-How it’s using deep learning: ClusterOne is a deep learning platform for AI and machine language development whose goal is “to take the pain out of AI programming” by enabling the running of multiple concurrent experiments and managing “scalable deep learning infrastructure, including runtime environment, data and networking.”
+How it’s using deep learning: ClusterOne is a deep learning platform for AI and machine language development that's able to run multiple concurrent experiments while managing runtime environment, data and networking.

 Industry impact: In early 2018, ClusterOne — founded by ex-Google employees — moved its headquarters from California to Seattle to join a startup incubator program at the Allen Institute for Artificial Intelligence.

 How it’s using deep learning: A mobile SaaS security product, biometrics company TwoSense employs machine (and deep) learning to eliminate authentication challenges and prevent fraudulent activity.
 Its deep neural networks analyze various data streams, from device location to length of stride, to create unique user profiles.